readingcapital/readingcapital.github.io/volume-1/index.md

 labour* – but that labour is effort.
 Labour is reduced to *abstract labour*.
 The *substance of value* is abstract human labour.

-Labour is measured in time and so value is measured in labour time.
-But any commodity counts only as a representative of all commodities of a certain kind due to generalised exchange.
-The magnitude of value is not individual labour time, but *socially necessary labour time*.
+Labour is measured in time and so value is measured in labour-time.
+Any commodity counts only as a representative of all commodities of a certain kind due to generalised exchange.
+The *magnitude of value* is not individual labour-time, but *socially necessary labour-time*.

-For this to have full effect, it is presupposed that producers switch branches of industry when this allows them to get more value for their products.
-Some branches of industry are not that easy to switch into, they are hence to some extend exempt from the law of value: in these branches of industry *complicated labour* is performed.
+For this to take full effect, it is presupposed that producers switch branches of industry when this allows them to get more value for their products.
+Some branches of industry are not that easy to switch into, they are hence to some extend exempt from the law of value: in these branches of industry *complicated labour* is performed (as opposed to *simple labour*).
 The labour there counts as multiplied labour of other branches of industry.

 *Productivity of labour* measure how many use-values per time are produced; it is a determination of concrete labour.
 Increasing productivity on a social level has no effect on the amount of value produced in, say, one hour.
 Instead, the same value is distributed over more products.
-However, since *socially necessary labour time* determines value, anyone producing faster than average stands to gain: she can demand the equivalent of, say, 1 hour worth of abstract labour for, say, $1/2$ abstract labour-time actually expended.
+However, since *socially necessary labour-time* determines value, anyone producing faster than average stands to
+gain: she can demand the equivalent of, say, 1 hour worth of abstract labour for, say, $1/2$ labour-time actually expended (assuming simple labour).
 On the one hand, more labour means more value.
 On the other hand, less labour relative to other producers means more value per labour.

 #### The Value-Form, or Exchange-Value ####

-Commodities must express their claim to be value – not only themselves but a bit of social wealth.
-They must express this in a way which is unified, so that they all make the same claim.
-The express this by declaring one commodity to be value pure and simple and by declaring themselves to be equal to that commodity:
-*money*.
-This also means that they deny their own immediate value being and they have to proof that they are indeed money, the must become money.
+Commodities must express their value-being – they are not only themselves but a bit of social wealth.
+They must express this in a way which is unified, so that they all make the same claim towards each other.
+They express this by declaring one commodity to be value pure and simple and by declaring themselves to be equal to that commodity: *money*.
+This also means that they deny their own immediate value being and they have to proof that they are indeed money-equal.

 #### The Fetishism of the Commodity and Its Secret ####

-While people collectively bring about the social relations of commodity production and exchange, they are not aware of this, they do not do this consciously insofar they are only interested in their practical success in this economy.
+While people collectively bring about the social relations of commodity production and exchange, they are not aware of this, they do not do this consciously — insofar they are only interested in their practical success in this economy.
 Rather, the social relations of their labours appear to them as relations of things and they relate to these objective forms.
-In this society the social relations of labour of producers is expressed as *relations between their products*.
 In the price of commodities producers see how much social wealth their own labour commands.
 The latter fact does not appear directly, but indirectly in the relation between commodities.
+In this society the social relations of labour of producers is expressed as *social relations between their products*.
+Their own products of labour seem to have power over them, although this is merely an expression of their own social relations: *fetish*.
 This does not follow from the division of labour but from the particular mode of production: private production for exchange.

 ### Chapter 2: [The Process of Exchange](chapter-02-commentary) ###

+Commodity owners relate to each other through their objects and are subject to the economic laws governing their commodities.
+They are determined as *character masks* of their commodities.

-Marx picks up on the commodity owners and their intends only now to determine them as character masks of their commodities.
-The process of exchange presupposes that the exchanges recognise each other as free and equal *persons* – a status guaranteed by the state.
+The process of exchange presupposes that the exchangers recognise each other as free and equal *persons* – a status guaranteed by the state.
 Their power over each other is only the power of their commodities.

 ### Chapter 3: Money, or the Circulation of Commodities ###

 #### The Measure of Values ####

 In the price form a commodity claims to be money equal.
-To allow for this is the first function of the money commodity: to stand in ideally so that commodities can express their value – they are not only some particular concrete material wealth but also a part of and claim to total social wealth.
+This is the first function of the money commodity: to stand in ideally so that commodities can express their value – they are not only some particular concrete material wealth but also a part of and claim to total social wealth.
 The money commodity acts as *measure of value* because it is value.
 It is acts as the *standard of prices* because it as a use-value can be measured and subdivided (length, volume, weight).
 No real money has to be available for a commodity to express its value in a price.
-The price form is a claim of a commodity to be money equal; it has to prove it and become money: “Hard cash lurks within the ideal measure of value” (198)
+The price form is a claim of a commodity to be money-equal; it has to prove it and become money:

+> 198:1 Hard cash lurks within the ideal measure of value

 #### The Means of Circulation ####

 To be consumed a commodity must first be sold.
 Firstly, the body of a commodity is only useful in the hands of someone else (production for exchange).
 Secondly, the producer can only consume it, after it has been exchanged for money and back into a commodity.
 For a commodity to be sold it must not only meet demand but effective demand.
-A commodity must perform the change of form Commodity-Money-Commodity (*$C-M-C$*).
+A commodity must perform the change of form
+commodity-money-commodity: *$C-M-C$*.
 The metamorphosis of a commodity splits into two parts which are separate but belong together: *selling* and *buying*.
+This constitutes the abstract possibility of crisis.

-Selling and buying must go together but often do not.
-Here, selling is the salto mortale, the point when a commodity proves that it is value.
+Selling is the salto mortale, the point when a commodity proves that it is value.
 A commodity drops out of circulation when it is consumed.
-Money, on the other hand, does not drop
-out: circulation of money.
-In this circulation money is always only a fleeing moment, the point is not to hold on to, but to pass it on to complete the metamorphosis with M-C. In this function money can hence be replaced by a *symbol of value*: a coin.
+Money, on the other hand, does not drop out: circulation of money.
+In this circulation money is always only a fleeing moment, the point is not to hold on to, but to pass it on to complete the metamorphosis with $M-C$.
+In this function money can hence be replaced by a *symbol of value*: a coin.

 #### Money ####

 So far all money functions did not require actual money to be involved.
 With money as money it is not sufficient any more to be only ideally present (measure of value) or to be represented by a symbol (means of circulation).
 Actual *money* is required.

-The first act of circulation – C-M – is the hard part, money is the ultimate means to gain access to anything in society, everything else is such only provisionally, in a society where producers deny each other the means to satisfy their needs.
+The first act of circulation – $C-M$ – is the hard part, money is the ultimate means to gain access to anything in society, everything else is such only provisionally, in a society where producers deny each other the means to satisfy their needs.
 Hence, the desire and need arises for money.
 The *hoarder* pursues this interest by not engaging in consumption, she becomes richer by denying herself consumption – she does not really get richer.
+Money in a hoard is not money, as it is withdrawn from circulation, social power without society.

 The present absence of money ought not to hinder business.
 Commodity owners may replace actual payment of money with promises of payment (which again may circulate).
-The money used to pay out such a promise of payment is a *means of payment*: it does not circulate commodities but satisfy a demand for payment.
-In the end only very little actual money may change hands because opposing demands cancel each other out.
-However, when the process does not run smoothly, hard cash is demanded.
+The money used to pay out such a promise of payment is a *means of payment*: it does not circulate commodities but satisfy a demand of payment.
+In the end only very little actual money may change hands because opposing demands may cancel each other out.
+However, when the process does not run smoothly (crisis), hard cash is demanded.

 On the world market where money represents truly abstract wealth and where money is *world money* actual gold is required to settle accounts.
 No coin or promise